Codit/Codit.Blog.Cache/ReadMe.md

 - *Newtonsoft.Json*

-To use the RedisCacheClient you'll have to update the connectionString fields (these are here only for demo-purposes), we recommend to abstract these away from the client's implementation.
+To use the RedisCacheClient you'll have to update the ConnectionString fields (these are here only for demo-purposes), we recommend to abstract these away from the client's implementation.

 *Write-Operations* will be done to the "master", *Read-Operations* will be done to the "slave".
 We trust Redis to do the replication of this data on multi-instance environments.

 More information about configuring Redis for master/slave configuration & replication can be found [here](http://redis.io/topics/replication "Official Redis documentation").

 ### CacheKeys ###
-Redis a a key-value store, to ease programming against it and to avoid typos.
+Redis is a key-value store, to ease programming against it and to avoid typos.
 We introduced typed cache keys this allows us to re-use cache keys without having to worry about keeping strings up-to-date.

 An example of a cachekey